 - Monitoring: Use alerts to detect unusual activity.

-If you use a managed service provider, ask how they secure your environment and what their response plan looks like.
+If you use a managed service provider, make sure they’re aligned with your expectations.
+Ask how they secure your environment across the areas mentioned above—access control, monitoring, backups, and configuration hygiene.
+Just as importantly, understand their incident response process:

 Build Resilience Where It Counts